blakeblackshear/frigate/docs/docs/configuration/stationary_objects.md

 # Stationary Objects

 An object is considered stationary when it is being tracked and has been in a very similar position for a certain number of frames.
 This number is defined in the configuration under `detect -> stationary -> threshold`, and is 10x the frame rate (or 10 seconds) by default.
-Once an object is considered stationary, it will remain stationary until motion occurs near the object at which point object detection will start running again.
+Once an object is considered stationary, it will remain stationary until motion occurs within the object at which point object detection will start running again.
 If the object changes location, it will be considered active.

 ## Why does it matter if an object is stationary?